Linux and Unix mysql command

 --reconnect If the connection to the server is lost, automatically try to reconnect.
 A single reconnect attempt is made each time the connection is lost.
 To suppress reconnection behavior, use --skip-reconnect.

---safe-updates, --i-am-a-dummy, -UAllow only those UPDATE and DELETE statements that specify which rows to modify by using key values.
-If you have set this option in an option file, you can override it by using --safe-updates on the command line.
+Permit only those UPDATE and DELETE statements that specify which rows to modify using key values.
+If you have set this option in an option file, you can override it using --safe-updates on the command line.

 --secure-auth Do not send passwords to the server in old (pre-4.1.1) format.
 This prevents connections except for servers that use the newer password format.

---show-warnings Cause warnings to be shown after each statement if there are any.
+--show-warnings Cause warnings to show after each statement, if there are any.
 This option applies to interactive and batch mode.
-This option was added in MySQL 5.0.6.

 --silent, -s Silent mode.
 Produce less output.
 This option can be given multiple times to produce less and less output.

---ssl* Options that begin with --ssl specify whether to connect to the server via SSL and indicate where to find SSL keys and certificates.
+--ssl* Options that begin with --ssl specify whether to connect to the server using SSL (secure sockets layer) and indicate where to find SSL keys and certificates.

 --table, -t Display output in table format.
-This is the default for interactive use, but can be used to produce table output in batch mode.
+This switch is the default for interactive use, but can produce table output in batch mode.

 --tee=file_name Append a copy of output to the given file.
-This option does not work in batch mode.
+This option works only in interactive mode.
+The section called "MYSQL COMMANDS", discusses tee files further.

 --unbuffered, -n Flush the buffer after each query.